COMPANY OVERVIEW

 Learn about Revit Families and Parameters when Converting AutoCAD to Revit

 Revit relies heavily on families, which are pre-built components that can be placed in your model.
-When converting AutoCAD details, it’s essential to
+When converting AutoCAD details, it’s essential to understand how to create or modify families to match your specific requirements.

 Learn about the different types of families in Revit, such as system families and component families.
 Gain proficiency in creating and managing parameters to make your families more flexible and adaptable.